OfficeDev/Office-Add-in-OAuth.io/ReadMe.md

 ## Download the OAuth.io JavaScript Library

+2. In the project, create a subfolder called OAuth.io under the Scripts folder.
-1. Download the OAuth.io JavaScript library from [oauth-js](https://github.com/oauth-io/oauth-js).
+3. Download the OAuth.io JavaScript library from [oauth-js](https://github.com/oauth-io/oauth-js).
 2. From the \dist folder of the library, copy either oauth.js or oauth.min.js to the \Scripts\OAuth.io folder of the project.
 3. If you chose oauth.min.js in the preceding step, open the file \Scripts\popupRedirect.js and change the line `url: 'Scripts/OAuth.io/oauth.js',` to `url: 'Scripts/OAuth.io/oauth.min.js',`.